Charging and Remission

 - Other staff may be responsible for implementing the policy as part of their overall responsibilities.

-12. Date of next review
+13. Ownership and Date of the next review